-Description: This parameter specifies the domains scanned by RAV AntiVirus for Mail Servers.
+Description: This parameter specifies the domains scanned by RAV AntiVirus.

 Note: During the evaluation period of 30 days you can set only two domains.
-Mails for/from other domains are not scanned.
-They are normally delivered.
+Mails to/from other domains are delivered normally, without being scanned.

 This parameter is a global one.
 It is sufficient to define it in the [global] group.